Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial8.md

 In the next investigation, you will learn how to **create aliases** and **view command history** on your Matrix server.

-## Investigation 3: Aliases / Command History
+## Investigation 3: Aliases and Command History

 In this investigation, you will learn how to **manage aliases** and **Linux command history** on your Matrix account.